NJBLAGA/NathanBlaga_T2A2/README.md

 - As and admin I want the ability to assign the role of admin to users who wish to help grow the community and sites scalability.

-**Solution:** Create a admin dashboard in which admin can view all current users.S This page will only be accessible to admin, and will provide a feature in which they make assign the role of admin to said user.
+**Solution:** Create a admin dashboard in which admin can view all current users.
+This page will only be accessible to admin, and will provide a feature in which they make assign the role of admin to said user.

-- As a user I want a user-friendly interface that can function on desktop, tablet and mobile devices with a simplistic desgin and responsive navigational layout.
+- As a user I want a user-friendly interface that can function on desktop, tablet and mobile devices with a simplistic design and responsive navigational layout.

-**Solution:** Use Bootstrap framework to build a responsive and simplistic desgin, including a full functional nav-bar that transcends to all devices.
+**Solution:** Use Bootstrap framework to build a responsive and simplistic desgin, including a full functional navbar that transcends to all devices.

 ### **Trello**